 Use natural ingredients or fresh blossoms for rangoli instead of artificial colours.

-During festivities, rangoli made with flowers provide food for bugs and other creatures.
-People nowadays use artificial tones, which are both harmful and ineffective.
-Therefore, use rice powder, turmeric powder, coffee, and similar ingredients to bring out white, yellow, and red shades.
+During festivities OR id: rangoli made with flowers provide food for bugs and other creatures.
+People nowadays use artificial tones OR id: which are both harmful and ineffective.
+Therefore OR id: use rice powder OR id: turmeric powder OR id: coffee OR id: and similar ingredients to bring out white OR id: yellow OR id: and red shades.

 Light eco-friendly candles that are good for the environment.

 It is a common misconception that all candles are non-toxic.
-The majority of candles are, in fact, composed of paraffin wax which emits harmful smoke.
+The majority of candles are OR id: in fact OR id: composed of paraffin wax which emits harmful smoke.
 Even artificially scented candles are unhealthy.
-Choose candles made with soy wax, beeswax, or other natural materials.
+Choose candles made with soy wax OR id: beeswax OR id: or other natural materials.

-At home, you may make lamps or even a chandelier out of old clear bottles.
-Put tiny colourful lights in the transparent bottles, arrange them on the top in the way you choose, then turn them on to create your starry sky.
+At home OR id: you may make lamps or even a chandelier out of old clear bottles.
+Put tiny colourful lights in the transparent bottles OR id: arrange them on the top in the way you choose OR id: then turn them on to create your starry sky.

 Parting words:

-This Diwali, also donate to the needy.
+This Diwali OR id: also donate to the needy.
 Nobody can adequately express the delight of giving.
 Give away clothes that are in good shape but that you no longer wear.
-You can donate notebooks, textbooks, and old books to the public library or a local public school if you are done needing them.
-If you end up getting too many sweets, please give them away so that you may brighten up someone else’s Diwali as well!
+You can donate notebooks OR id: textbooks OR id: and old books to the public library or a local public school if you are done needing them.
+If you end up getting too many sweets OR id: please give them away so that you may brighten up someone else’s Diwali as well!